Many business credit cards offer helpful benefits for startups.

-Best for intro APR: Blue Business℠ Plus Credit Card
+Best for intro APR: The Blue Business℠ Plus Credit Card from American Express

-If you need to take on interest-free debt for a longer than a month, you’ll want a card with a strong intro APR.
-The Blue Business℠ Plus Credit Card from American Express is one of your top options, offering one of the longest zero-interest promotions you’ll find among business cards.
+If you need to take on interest-free debt for longer than a month, you’ll want a card with a strong intro APR.
+The Blue Business℠ Plus Credit Card from American Express is one of your top options, offering a long zero-interest promotion (see Rates & Fees ) compared to similar business cards.

 Best for average credit: Spark® Classic for Business

 Best for limiting debt: American Express® Business Gold Card

 If you’re worried about running up high balances on your card, you can keep yourself in check with the American Express® Business Gold Card.
 That’s because it’s a charge card, meaning you must pay off your balance each month unless you opt to use the Pay Over Time feature.
-Luckily, it’s also a strong rewards card, which can balance the steep annual fee.
+Luckily, it’s also a strong rewards card, which can balance the steep annual fee (see Rates & Fees ).